endingwithali/theworsttodolistever/README.md

         - [x] on return create elements in body

     - [x] create new TODO and persist to backend
-    - [ ] delete TODO entries and persist to backend
+    - [x] delete TODO entries and persist to backend
     - [x] toggle TODO entries and persist to backend
-    - [ ] update TODO entries and persist to backend
+    - [x] update TODO entries and persist to backend

 ## Month 3
 - [ ] Do basic security checks
+- [ ] Style frontend
 Create login system - still one big list
 - [ ] Oauth2 to Twitch & Google
     - [ ] Create Login on frontend